The teardrop is to our own design and has been produced for several years in response to customers asking for this shape.

 The hinged torpedo soon arrived in the early 1960’s and addressed the problem of the standard torpedo not hanging flat against the dashboard.

 Having said that – it was rarely used as it it was almost immediately replaced by the classic rectangular design .

-This is a shape which was used by Ferrari and was bonded rather than being stitched.
+This is a shape which was used by some Italian manufacturers and was bonded rather than being stitched.